Hijab (Sufism)

 In Sufism, the Hijab (حِجَاب) is the divine veil that covers the qalb (heart) of the murid (a novice committed to spiritual enlightenment) before reaching the maqāmāt (stages) of the tajalli (disclosure of God as truth) and nūr manifestation (Light of God) of Allah's mercy.
 It is not a physical entity.

 Presentation

 The Hijab can be seen as an invisible veil that hides the target of the salik quest from his qalb.

 This curtain hides Allah mercy and His tajalli from the Sufi when he practices the Awrads.

 Thus, the Holy Hijab is the pinnacle step of the salik way in the Sufi Tariqa to reach the Haqiqa in its outer form and its inner meaning.

-In the initial stages of the travel to Allah mercy, the Salik is veiled by the Hijab while the Majzoob is attracted to reach and overcome this divine veil.
+In the initial stages of the travel to Allah's mercy, the Salik is veiled by the Hijab while the Majzoob is attracted to reach and overcome this divine veil.

 Ghaflah

 When the salik is tainted with the ghaflah (غَفْلَة), his qalb cannot grasp and taste with dhawq the glimmers of the divine nūr, and the Hijab covers and envelops his heart to make it hermetic to the heavenly waridates.

 By dint of sincere niyya and perseverance in the practice of awrads and ibadates, the salik gradually begins to leave the ghaflah to enter fully into the Yaqadhah (يَقَظَة) which makes it transit to the maqām of the Majzoob which attracted by the purity of the Hijab and what it masks as sacred things.